Lance Lewis, Space Detective

-Lance Lewis, Space Detective is a fictional superhero from the Golden Age of Comics.
+Lance Lewis, Space Detective is a superhero from the Golden Age of Comics.
 He first appeared in Mystery Comics #3 (1944), published by Nedor Comics.
 The character was revived by writer Alan Moore for America's Best Comics.

 Nedor Comics

 Lance Lewis is a detective from the 22nd century.
 With his girlfriend Marna, Lance would solve mysteries involving Martians, rocket ships, and rayguns.
 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "with the help of his beautiful girlfriend Marna and his high-tech spaceship, Lewis fights telepathic amoebic Saturnian space pirates, alien crab men, and Anton Gregor, the Tyrant of Astra".

 Lance Lewis's adventures debuted in Nedor's Mystery Comics, but later moved to Startling Comics, beginning with issue #44 (March 1947).
 No credits were given for the debut story; later stories were written and drawn by Graham Ingels and Bob Oksner Lance Lewis's last Golden Age appearance was in Startling Comics #53 (September 1948).